Urban and Community Forestry

 • For the new grants for diseased tree removal, if a tree has been identified as having two-line chestnut borer and is not treatable, can this tree qualify for the removal grant if the owner meets low-income requirements?

-Marjorie asked 9 months ago
+Marjorie asked almost 2 years ago

 All non-ash trees are subject to inspection, and only diseased trees will be removed through this grant program.
 Trees which do not pose significant danger will not be removed through this program.